Skip to content

 When the front-end is not a competitive differentiator

-Argue that if your competitive advantage sits in product, pricing, or supply chain rather than digital experience, investing heavily in front-end architecture is a misallocation of resources.
+This is the argument that cuts through most of the headless hype at the mid-market level.
+If your competitive advantage comes from product range, pricing, supply chain capability, or service quality rather than digital experience innovation, then investing heavily in front-end architecture is a misallocation of engineering resources.

 The composable middle ground